 |TOTAL TAX LIABILITY

 Keys to Proper Tax Harvesting

 Selling a few underperforming holdings to save thousands in taxes may seem like a relatively easy choice, but there are many factors that should go into a decision to pursue tax-loss harvesting—tax efficiency is just one consideration among many.
-“Taxes should not be the first thing you think about when choosing what to buy and sell,” explains Roger Young, CFP®, a senior retirement insights manager with T. Rowe Price.
+“Taxes should not be the first thing you think about when choosing what to buy and sell,” explains Roger Young, CFP®, a thought leadership director with T. Rowe Price.
 “Don’t let tax reduction techniques derail your overall investment strategy.”
-As with any strategy, there are several key elements to keep in mind, including:
+As with any strategy, there are several key elements to keep in mind: